Kaycee074/Kaycee074.github.io/_pages/about.md

 ## About me
 ___
-I am a PhD candidate in the  department of [Electrical, Computer and Systems Engineering at Rensselaer Polytechnic Institute](https://ecse.rpi.edu/).
+I am a Ph.D. candidate in the  Department of [Electrical, Computer, and Systems Engineering at Rensselaer Polytechnic Institute](https://ecse.rpi.edu/).

 My primary research interest lies at the intersection of artificial intelligence,  optimization, and control theory.
 Mainly, I am interested in developing: optimization methods for machine learning, sample efficient and safe policy learning algorithms, methods for evaluating these safe trained policies, and physics-guided deep learning models for learning the parameters of cyber-physical systems.
 Previously, I worked on developing evaluation methods for estimating reinforcement learning  trained policies on both safety and reward while leveraging offline datasets.
-Currently, in addition to studying the problem of automating hyperparameter optimization in safe reinforcement learning, I am involved in developing deep learning models based on the "physics" of cyber-physical systems(robots and smart systems) specifically  as a convolutional recurrent neural network.
+Currently, in addition to studying the problem of automating hyperparameter optimization in safe reinforcement learning, I am involved in developing deep learning models based on the "physics" of cyber-physical systems (robots and smart systems) specifically  as a convolutional recurrent neural network.

 Some of the current research projects I am involved in include:

 1. Automating safe reinforcement learning
 2. Machine learning for bi-linear flow models
-3. Physics-guided deep learning of cyberphysical systems
+3. Physics-guided deep learning of cyber-physical systems
 4. Off-policy evaluation for safe offline reinforcement learning (IBM Summer Research: 2022)

 ## Education
 ___
 * B.Sc in Electrical and Electronic Engineering (First Class Honours)
-* Ph.D in Electrical, Computer and Systems Engineering, 2021-Present
+* Ph.D. in Electrical, Computer, and Systems Engineering, 2021-Present

 ## Leadership and Extracurricular Activities
 ___
 * I am on the E-board of the National Society of Black Engineers(NSBE) and I am also an active member of the Black Graduate Students Association(BGSA) at RPI.
-* During my spare time, I enjoy playing soccer, ping pong and I also code for fun!
+* During my spare time, I enjoy playing soccer, and ping pong.
+I also code for fun!